MyOralVillage/OIM-Taler-Wallet/README.md

 ## Key Features
 - **Send Money** – Users can easily select how much money they wish to send using icons and banknotes, along with a purpose for the payment, also represented with icons.
 Upon confirmation, it displays a QR Code for a potential recipient to scan and Receive the payment.
 - **Receive Money** – Users can scan a QR Code to accept a incoming "Send Money" payment.
 Upon scanning, you will be redirected to a dialog that allows for clear notification when funds arrive, shown visually in their balance.
 Users can either accept or reject the payment.
-- **Transaction History** – Chronological and visual record of past activity, designed for easy comprehension with icons and visuals.
+- **Transaction History** – Chronological and visual record of past transactions, designed for easy comprehension with icons and visuals.
 - **Shareability** – Literate users can easily share the app with loved ones, who can learn to use it in under a week.
 - **Error Handling** – Errors are conveyed with clear icons.